Jingo-Finance/docs/docs/concepts/glossary.md

 ## Pair

-A smart contract deployed from a Pegasys V1 factory contract that enables trading between two ERC20 tokens.
+A smart contract deployed from a Jingo V1 factory contract that enables trading between two ERC20 tokens.
 Pair contracts are now called Pools in V3.

 ## Periphery

-External smart contracts that are useful, but not required for Pegasys to exist.
+External smart contracts that are useful, but not required for Jingo to exist.
 New periphery contracts can always be deployed without migrating liquidity.

 ## Pool